 Isn’t that uncomfortable?

 Actually, not at all!
 In fact, for most ladies it’s way more comfortable than a pad or tampon.
 The silicone is pliable, and when it’s inserted correctly, you don’t even know it’s there.
-You can still do all the things you’d do in your daily life (or on the road!), without worrying about changing things for 12 hours, depending on your body.
+You can still do all the things you’d do in your daily life (or on the road!), without worrying about changing anything for 12 hours, depending on your body.

 Why do I want to use it as a traveler?

-I really appreciate how infrequently I have to change it; I can be on a ten-hour overnight bus and not have to worry about whether I’ll need to get to a bathroom in the meantime.
+I really appreciate how infrequently I have to change it.
+I can be on a ten-hour overnight bus and not have to worry about whether I’ll need to get to a bathroom in the meantime.
 And it’s super eco-friendly!
 You don’t have to worry about all the packaging that tampons and pads have.

 Finally, it’s quite easy to clean, even while traveling.
 A lot of brands have fancy wipes you can buy with them, but all you need is soap and water to sterilize it between cycles.
 During your period, you can just rinse with water, or, if you’re in a public restroom, dump it in the toilet and wipe it out with toilet paper.
 No problemo!